 The following statistics are received from the Ohio County Sheriff's Department, and include statistics for all of Ohio County, WV.

-^{}Statistics were requested, but not received from the OCSD.
+Statistics were requested but not received by time of publication.
+Incidents reported through the University have been shown below: